 You can make your gift by check or contact the Office of Advancement to discuss other options at 740.364.9514.
 If you prefer to send a check, please make payable to COTC Cottrell Memorial Fund and mail to: the Office of Advancement, 1179 University Drive, Newark, Ohio 43055.

-Support a Dream
+Help a Dream Come True

 The COTC Diversity Scholarship will be awarded to students with demonstrated financial need pursuing a degree in the college’s healthcare technology or law enforcement technology programs.
 Priority will be given to African American female students followed by African American male students and then students of all diverse racial/ethnic backgrounds.